Draw a smooth curve through a sequence of points

 The end constraint becomes (using , , with , and with ):

-The equations are a system of linear equations, and they’re a type that is particularly easy to solve: The Thomas algorithm was designed for this.
+Together, these equations form a system of linear equations, and it’s a type that is particularly easy to solve: The Thomas algorithm was designed to handle systems of equations like this (see the JavaScript implementation above).